CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router ospf area 0 range ??? suppress on
+cumulus@leaf01:mgmt:~$ nv set vrf default router ospf area 0 range 172.16.1.0/24 suppress on
 ```

 - - -

 ## nv set vrf \<vrf-id\> router ospf area \<area-id\> range \<range-id\> cost

-You can specify a value between 0 and 16777215.
+Configures the metric advertised for the specified address range.
+You can specify a value between 0 and 16777215, or `auto`.
+The default value is `auto` (the operational default value is derived from the components).

 ### Command Syntax